number1roy/colossalai-DQN/README.md

 ## Other features of colossalai
 As I mentioned before, using tensor-parallel, pipeline or ZeRO in training DQN is less effective.
-However, if you want to explore other features usage, you could check https://github.com/hpcaitech/ColossalAI-Examples/blob/main/language/gpt/train_gpt.py#L52 for `ZeRO` and `pipeline` usage.
+However, if you want to explore other features usage, you could check [GPT example](https://github.com/hpcaitech/ColossalAI-Examples/blob/main/language/gpt/train_gpt.py#L52) for `ZeRO` and `pipeline` usage.
 For using tensor-parallel, you could replace `torch.nn` layers of your networks with layers in `colossalai.nn.layer.colossalai_layer`, and set your parallel setting in your configuration file.
 And colossalai would automatically use tensor-parallel.
-More details please check https://www.colossalai.org/docs/features/1D_tensor_parallel.
+More details please check [1D_tensor_parallel feature](https://www.colossalai.org/docs/features/1D_tensor_parallel).